ThamilezaiAnanthakumar/MY__Portfolio/README.md

-# Thamil Ananthakumar — Portfolio
+# Thamilezai Ananthakumar — Portfolio

 Welcome!
 This repository is created to build and showcase my professional portfolio, highlighting my CV, academic projects, and technical blogs with a focus on biosignal processing, embedded systems, machine learning, and digital health innovation.